Zion to Bryce Canyon Itinerary (1–3 Days): Best Route, Map & How to Plan Your Trip

 Angels Landing is one of the most iconic hikes in all of Zion National Park.
 It’s also so popular that the park now requires a permit for the last section of this hike.
 See here for more information and try to get the permit in advance.
 They have some last-minute permits too, so you can also try the day before your trip.

-The trail is only 5 miles round trip, but don’t let that fool you – this is a strenuous hike with some very exposed sections.
+The trail is only 5 miles round trip, but it’s a strenuous hike with some very exposed sections.
 There are several very steep climbs and other areas with sheer drops of over a thousand feet.
 The first 2 miles are especially grueling, culminating with 21 steep switchbacks of Walter’s Wiggles to get you to Scout Lookout.
 If you have a big fear of heights or exposure, you may want to turn around here.

 The next 0.5 miles of the hike is the highlight for many, but terrifying for others.
 We recommend starting the hike as early as possible to avoid the heat and the extremely large crowds.